THE COMPLETE GUIDE TO CREDIT CARD TRAVEL TRANSFER PARTNERS

 Citi cards that earn ThankYou® points are considered flexible currency.
 Much like Chase Ultimate Rewards, these points can be transferred to multiple travel transfer partners.

-• Citi Premier® Card (not an affiliate link) - This is a great flexible earning card with a current sign up bonus of 60,000 ThankYou points.
+• Citi Strata Premier℠ Card - (non-affiliate link) This is a rebrand of a great flexible earning card with a current sign-up bonus of 70,000 ThankYou points.
 Earns 3x on travel, restaurants, grocery stores and gas stations.

-• Citi Rewards+® Card (not an affiliate link) - This is a no-annual fee card that earns 2x points on groceries.
+• Citi Rewards+® Card (non-affiliate link) - This is a no-annual fee card that earns 2x points on groceries.

-Another great reason to diversify your transferable currency is that many points from the four big flexible points programs have the same travel transfer partners.
-That makes it easier when you need to earn a lot of points (for those of us with big families or those that want to book pricey business class awards) and have the ability to earn multiple sign up bonuses across different card products.
+Another great reason to diversify your transferable currency is that many points from the four transferable points programs have the SAME travel transfer partners.
+That makes it easier when you need to earn a lot of points (for those of us with big families or those that want to book pricey business class awards) and have the ability to earn multiple sign-up bonuses across different card products.

 One of the things I always tell my readers is to always have a general idea of what you can do with the points that you’re earning.
-Start becoming familiar with the transfer partner charts above, so when you’re read to book, you’ll see that you have multiple opportunities to search and book award travel.
-Flexible points for the win!
+Start becoming familiar with the travel transfer partner chart above, so when you’re ready to book, you’ll see that you have multiple options to search and book award travel.
+Flexible points for the win.

 Happy Travels!